-See SSR 39.
+See SSR 38.ROLLING STARTSSee SSR 39.

-266. HEATS/RACES
+265. HEATS/RACES

 A competition may be started in heats, the composition of which must be determined by the promoter and published in the SRs or laid down in the SSRs.
-The composition of heat may be modified or heats consolidated, but only by the Stewards of the Meeting.
+The composition of a heat may be modified or heats consolidated, but only by the Stewards of the Meeting.
 Where the composition of heats or races calls for a specified minimum number of starters, this number may apply to any one heat or race in order for the race/s to score championship points.

-267. STARTER'S ORDERS
+266. STARTER'S ORDERS